Giancarlo Politi: Biennale

 In 2001, Giancarlo Politi started the so-called "no-budget biennales".
 The first one was held in Tirana, Albania, but then, following a disagreement with the local art institutions, he opted for Prague.
 The first Prague Biennale inaugurated in 2003 and was followed by five other editions as well as three editions of the Prague Photo Biennale.

-Personal life
+Personal life and death

-Politi is married to fellow art critic Helena Kontova.
-They have a daughter, Gea, who is currently an editor at Flash Art.
+Politi was married to fellow art critic Helena Kontova.
+They had a daughter, Gea, who as of 2009 is an editor at Flash Art.

+Politi died on 24 February 2026, at the age of 89.

 Controversies

 Politi has often been a magnet for controversy.
-In 1972 he announced from the back page of Flash Art that he was selling his services for $1,000 to galleries, museums, and attractive female artists.
-In 1997 Politi publicly defended Alexander Brener for spraying a green dollar sign on Kazimir Malevich's painting Suprematisme.
-In 2011 a story emerged about an intern candidate who was mocked and offended after she has been denied a fair compensation.
+In 1972, he announced from the back page of Flash Art that he was selling his services for $1,000 to galleries, museums, and attractive female artists.
+In 1997, Politi publicly defended Alexander Brener for spraying a green dollar sign on Kazimir Malevich's painting Suprematisme.
+In 2011, a story emerged about an intern candidate who was mocked and offended after she has been denied a fair compensation.
 The episode raised some interest in Italy, due to a permanent situation of exploitation of youth work and skills of young graduates.